bugzilla/bugzilla/docs/en/rst/installing/quick-start.rst

 :command:`rm -rf html`

-:command:`git clone --branch bugzilla-X.X-stable https://git.mozilla.org/bugzilla/bugzilla html`
+:command:`git clone --branch release-X.X-stable https://git.mozilla.org/bugzilla/bugzilla html`

 (where "X.X" is the 2-digit version number of the stable release of Bugzilla that you want - e.g. 4.4)